-Please see the Remote Careers Offer at the end of the page for information about Careers Education and Transition Support which can be accessed from Home.
+Please see the Remote Careers Offer at the end of the page for information about Careers Education and Transition Support which can be accessed from Home during the current lockdown.

 The intent of our Careers Programme is to provide students & their families with the information/ opportunities available to raise their awareness, knowledge & understanding of post school opportunities and their pathways to get there.

 From an early age we seek & acknowledge pupils interests and aspirations implementing these into the school day recognising how this process impacts upon pupil engagement and developing sense of curiosity, awe and wonder.

 We additionally acknowledge that a young person’s aspirations and career thoughts/ ideas are the beginnings of their pathway to further learning and work.

 Through the information received we will help them to make informed decisions about their future, which helps them raise their aspirations and ambitions for it.
 We recognise our young people can play an active & positive role in society and make an active contribution to it (which may include the work place) and therefore need to prepare them well.